-I was looking at my other soup recipes here on the blog like Turkey Sausage Vegetable Soup, Ground Turkey Soup with Veggie Roots, Kale Tomato Tortellini Soup, Pasta Soup with Sweet Potato and Peas, and Spinach Sweet Potato Soup and I realized all my posts always say the same thing: Soup is my favorite kind of meal during the winter season.
+I was looking at my other soup recipes here on the blog like Turkey Sausage Vegetable Soup, Ground Turkey Soup with Veggie Roots, Kale Tomato Tortellini Soup, Pasta Soup with Sweet Potato and Peas, Ground Turkey White Bean Kale Soup, and Spinach Sweet Potato Soup and I realized all my posts always say the same thing: Soup is my favorite kind of meal during the winter season.
 I also say I don’t mind having soup all year long even when the weather is really hot.
 I don’t know what it is, but there is something about soups that just make me crave them more and more every time I have one.

 This new chicken vegetable soup that I’m posting today it’s naturally gluten free with no noodles.
 I use sweet potatoes instead of white potatoes to increase the vitamins and minerals.

 It’s made with fresh veggies and meat so it’s Whole30 approved.
 Chicken and vegetable soup is satisfying while still providing lots of protein and whole ingredients.

 - Olive oil or any other type of healthy oil you prefer

 - Zucchini (if you’ve got extra zucchini, you should try my Spicy Chicken with Sauteed Cabbage and Zucchini Bowls!)